-You obtain a mark in each module through flexible assessment by means of essays, reading assignments, group and individual participation, practical assignments and an applied practice component.
+Assessment is done per module as explained in the framework of each individual module.
 The thesis is assessed according to the regulations of Stellenbosch University for Master's theses as stipulated in the section on postgraduate qualifications in Part 1 (General) of the Calendar.

-Programme Co-ordinator: Prof L Heinecken Tel: 021 808 2417 E-mail: lindy@sun.ac.za
+Programme Leader: Prof L Heinecken Tel: 021 808 2417 E-mail: lindy@sun.ac.za Website: http://blogs.sun.ac.za/sociology